0049 941 / 56 76 460

 Under the rule of Hieron II, King of Syracuse, one of today’s best preserved theaters of antiquity was erected at former Akrai.
 The excavation site, which is open year-round, includes two temples as well as the remains of ancient quarries with cave dwellings and tombs.

-Although the disastrous earthquake of 1693 devastated the entire region of southeastern Sicily, Palazzolo Acreide’s inhabitants did not lose heart and rebuilt their town in Baroque splendor.
+In 1693, a huge earthquake devastated the entire region of southeastern Sicily, but Palazzolo Acreide’s inhabitants did not lose heart and rebuilt their town in Baroque splendor.

-During a tour of the town with the owner of a holiday home at Fontane Bianche, who shared his knowledge of the town’s history with us, we were able to admire and take in its beauty.
-What strikes you is the large number of Baroque churches with their gorgeous intarsia and marble elements, for example Chiesa dell’Annunziata and the main cathedral of San Sebastiano with its large flight of steps.
+During a tour of Palazzolo Acreide with the owner of a holiday home at Fontane Bianche, who shared his knowledge of the town’s history with us, we were able to admire and take in its beauty.
+What strikes you is the large number of Baroque churches with gorgeous intarsia and marble elements, for example Chiesa dell’Annunziata and the main cathedral of San Sebastiano with its grand flight of steps.

 It is not without reason that the town was declared a UNESCO World Heritage Site in 2002.

-Regarding the mountain village from a culinary point of view, mention must be made of the "salsiccia secca del Palazzolo", the hot sausage 'created' at Palazzolo, as well as of other delicious dishes, which are, however, rather heavy on meat and vegetables.
-If you love vegetables, you should try "Caponata", which is made of aubergines, carrots, celery, capers, onions, eggs and almonds and refined with a special sugo of white wine vinegar.
+When taking a look at Palazzolo's culinary delights, mention must be made of the "Salsiccia secca del Palazzolo", the hot sausage 'created' at the mountain village.
+There are, of course, other delicious dishes, which are, however, rather heavy on meat and vegetables.
+If you love vegetables should try "Caponata", a dish of aubergines, carrots, celery, capers, onions, eggs and almonds, refined with a special sugo of white wine vinegar.
 Buon appetito!

-Our tip: Stop by the pizza baking world champion of 2015, Pizzeria Tancredi in Via Pietro Messina, 29, and try one-of-a-kind "Scrochiarella", pizza with the typical, local hot sausage and various vegetables.
+Our tip: Stop by Pizzeria Tancredi in Via Pietro Messina, 29, the pizza baking world champion of 2015, and try one-of-a-kind "Scrochiarella", pizza with the local hot sausage and various vegetables.

 Ragusa Ibla